umarhassan-mitodl/18.s997-fall-2011/content/pages/syllabus.md

 The students should have a way to access their files whenever they start working.
 If no other solution is possible, a USB "stick" can easily hold the student's files.
 The students need to have access to MATLAB outside of class hours.

-\[_Note to OCW Users_: MIT OpenCourseWare does not provide student access or discounts for [MATLAB software](http://www.mathworks.com/products/matlab/).
+\[_Note to OCW Users_: MIT OpenCourseWare does not provide student access or discounts for {{% resource_link "faa5452a-8493-46e2-a07b-2ad937adea4a" "MATLAB software" %}}.
 It can be purchased from The MathWorks®.
-For more information about [MATLAB Pricing and Licensing](http://www.mathworks.com/products/matlab/pricing_licensing.html?s_iid=ML2012_pricing_a#commercial_use), contact [The MathWorks](http://www.mathworks.com/index.html)® directly.\]
+For more information about {{% resource_link "a1ed31fb-ff8c-4f47-9b15-9bdf10d69af9" "MATLAB Pricing and Licensing" %}}, contact {{% resource_link "fafff2f0-3ed4-49bf-97d0-c904b678e256" "The MathWorks" %}}® directly.\]

 ### Video Lectures